Resident Bios

 Fellowship (chief) or Area(s) of clinical/research interest: Undecided

-Why did you chose Maryland?
-I wanted to be at a program with great operative training, mentors, and camaraderie amongst the residents - so Maryland was the perfect fit for me!
+Why did you chose Maryland?: I wanted to be at a program with great operative training, mentors, and camaraderie amongst the residents - so Maryland was the perfect fit for me!

 Hobbies/Interests Outside Work: Basketball, spending time with family/friends

-Favorite place you've traveled during residency: Vancouver
+Favorite place you've traveled during residency: Vancouver, Canada

 Advice to Applicants: Keep your head up, have a great attitude, work as hard as you possibly can, and trust the process.
 Whatever happens during the cycle is the best thing for you.
 Just go with it!

-Undergraduate: Lehigh University
+Undergraduate: Susquehanna University

 Tyler Edmond

-Hometown: Coopersburg, PA
+Hometown: Coopersburg, Pennsylvania

-Undergrad: Colgate University
+Undergraduate: Colgate University

 Medical School: University of Maryland